WHAT IS CYBER SEX?

 Digital play parties

-“They are digital play parties one of the few things that safely address the needs and desires of single and non-monogamous folks in a pandemic,” says sex-hacker and sex educator Kenneth Play.
+“They are digital play parties one of the few things that safely address the needs and desires of single and non-monogamous folks…” says sex-hacker and sex educator Kenneth Play.
 “They also allowed folks to dip a toe into group play, voyeurism, and exhibitionism without leaving the comfort of your home,” he says.

 Alternate reality sex